-Hellenbrand is a Certified Water Specialist, Certified Installer and has specialty certifications in RO, deionization, filtration and ultrafiltration.
+Hellenbrand is a Certified Water Specialist, Certified Installer and has specialty certifications in RO, deionization, filtration, and ultrafiltration.
 When he started Advanced Water Solutions in 1997, he tried hiring people from within the industry.
 “Early on, my thought process was that it would be easier to get people trained by another dealer.
 But it seems they come with bad habits, things that are difficult to change.
 So I found it was a lot easier to hire from scratch and train them completely on how we need to have things done.

-“We prefer to train our employees and teach them our way about installing and servicing our products and how we want our customers taken care of.
-We offer in-house, manufacturer and WQA training, and some of our employees are WQA-certified.
+“We prefer to train our employees and teach them our way about installing and servicing our products and how we want our customer's taken care of.
+We offer in-house, manufacturer, and WQA training, and some of our employees are WQA-certified.
 We really strive to make our customers completely satisfied.
-Our turnover is pretty low; my two top installation/service guys have been with me 18 and 19 years.
+Our turnover is pretty low; my two top installation/service guys have been with me for 18 and 19 years.
 We are very proud of our employees and everyone works as a team to provide the best customer service.
 That’s something my Mom and Dad instilled in me.
-We must be doing something right because our customers continue to tell us and show us with great Google and Yelp reviews.
+We must be doing something right because our customers continue to tell us and show us great Google and Yelp reviews.

 “One of the rewarding things about owning my own business is that I get to create a future for not only myself but my employees.
-It is rewarding meeting new customers and seeing customers from 21 years ago who still appreciate our products and great service and continue to refer us to their friends, family and neighbors.
+It is rewarding meeting new customers and seeing customers from 21 years ago who still appreciate our products and great service and continue to refer us to their friends, family, and neighbors.
 It is so rewarding to see customers and hear them say good things about our company and the employees.

 His twin Jodi also followed family tradition and works in the water treatment industry.
 “She works for two of my brothers in Dad’s business.”
-Will there be a third generation?
+Will there be a third-generation?